itayyamin/Finger-Counting-Real-time/README.md

 # Python-Hand-Detection-Finger-Counting

+A second-year electrical and computer engineering student, I took the time between semesters to improve myself and my skills in image processing.
+This project is my first experience in the field, a relatively basic and short project but incorporates some principles in image processing.
+Principles I learned in a course I took outside of university.

 Detect Hand and count number of fingers using Convex Hull algorithm in OpenCV lib in Python

 Steps Involved